Skip to main content

 Camisha Jones

-Jones is Franklin & Marshall College’s 2017 Lapine Poetry Fellow and one of the Loft Literary Center’s 2017 Spoken Word Immersion Fellows.
+In 2022, Jones was named a Disability Futures Fellow, which is a multidisciplinary award designed to amplify the work of disabled creatives supported by United States Artists, the Ford Foundation, and Mellon Foundation.
+She is also Franklin & Marshall College’s 2017 Lapine Poetry Fellow and one of the Loft Literary Center’s 2017 Spoken Word Immersion Fellows.
 She competed at the 2013 National Poetry Slam on behalf of Slam Richmond.
-She is a co-editor for a forthcoming anthology of disability poetry with Travis Chi Wing Lau, Naomi Ortiz, and Michael Northen.
+She is a co-editor with Travis Chi Wing Lau, Naomi Ortiz, and Michael Northen for Every Place on the Map is Disabled, a forthcoming anthology of disability poetry and essays.

 As a facilitator, Jones has cofounded and led an annual college-level anti-bias retreat, developed and implemented a social justice book discussion series, supported youth leadership trainings, and conducted writing workshops.
 She has close to 30 years’ experience organizing and leading programs, gatherings, and people at nonprofits and institutions of higher education.

-Jones served as managing director at Split This Rock, a national nonprofit that cultivated, taught, and celebrated poetry that bore witness to injustice and provokes social change.
-She organized the nonprofit’s biennial poetry festival, served as an editor for the “Poem of the Week” series, and worked diligently to expand the organization’s commitment to accessibility and disability justice.
+Jones served as managing director at Split This Rock, a national nonprofit that cultivates, teaches, and celebrates poetry that bears witness to injustice and provokes social change.
+Among her work there, she organized the nonprofit’s biennial poetry festival, served as an editor for the “Poem of the Week” series, and worked diligently to expand the organization’s commitment to accessibility and disability justice.
+She currently cultivates virtual space for disabled artists to gather and connect as Co-Producer of LAB at the internationally-recognized disability arts ensemble Kinetic Light.